RayWu222/DiscordEmbedLinkGenerator/README.md

     Transforms Twitter, Instagram, and Pixiv links into embedded preview links on Discord.
     Enhances the Discord chat experience by providing content previews.

+#Instruction
+1. Click share link on images or videos you want to share and paste it in the url input, which will generate an embedded link for you
+2. Copy the text from the text area and paste it in Discord, tada all the links will be embedded.